Percy Goetschius: Goetschius' theory of harmonic progression

 Perhaps the most important theory put forth by Goetschius is that of natural harmonic progression, which first appeared in The Theory and Practice of Tone-Relations.
 According to Goetschius' theory, the triad V in a key resolves to the tonic triad I because of the acoustically perfect interval of the fifth between the root of V and that of I:

 Goetschius believed that, since the upper tone of the fifth is a harmonic of the lower, a chord rooted on the upper tone demands to be "resolved" by progressing to the chord rooted on the lower tone.
 Moreover, this theory is extended to other chords in a key, so that the normal tendency of a chord (triad or seventh chord) in a key is to progress to the chord rooted a fifth lower.

-The sole weakness of this theory is its failure to account for the importance of the subdominant triad IV, a chord frequently used in musical practice.
-Although Goetschius acknowledges the importance of the IV harmony elsewhere in his writings, it does not appear to have a place in his theory of harmonic progression.

 Family

 He was married twice, the second time to Maria C. C. Stephany on June 14, 1899.
 He had two children.
+His granddaughter was musician Marjorie Goetschius.

 Percy Goetschius died at his home in Manchester, New Hampshire on October 29, 1943.